Tickets

 Department Email Address: This is the email address for the department, this will be where the emails are from.
 This needs a valid domain in it.

-Allow High Priority: Yes or No, if you select Yes, then your customers or guests can open a ticket with a Low, Medium, High or Emergency, or any other priorities you create in the Enum.
+Allow High Priority: Yes or No, if you select Yes, then your customers or guests can open a ticket with a Low, Medium, High or Emergency, or any other priorities you create in the Enum, otherwise it's just Low, Medium or any other priorities you've created which aren't "High Priority".

-Display Department: This setting sets whether it's
+Who can open tickets: This setting sets whether it's

 - Public:- Shown to everyone.

-- Only Clients:- Shown to just customers.
+- Customers only:- Shown to just customers.

 After you've clicked create, you will be able to see and use the department.